-Our full cavalry display includes demonstrating control of the horse without stirrups, using the kontos - a 4m long spear held in both hands - at the gallop, the spectacular damage inflicted by sharp weapons on static targets, attacking infantry formations in the 'Cantabrian Circle' with javelins, darts and horseback archery and riding down specially trained stunt legionaries with javelins, throwing darts, swords and lances.
+Our full cavalry display includes demonstrating control of the horse without stirrups, using the contus - a 4m long spear held in both hands - at the gallop, the spectacular damage inflicted by sharp weapons on static targets, attacking infantry formations in the 'Cantabrian Circle' with javelins, darts and horseback archery and riding down specially trained stunt legionaries with javelins, throwing darts, swords and lances.

 After the display, the public get the chance to meet the riders and pet the horses.